 Pagan is any religion that does not follow Abrahamic doctrine.
 Those religions share a history of the story of Abraham (Judaism, Christianity and Islamic faiths), and then go their separate ways when it comes to the birth of the Messiah.

 By definition Pagan is a huge category of religions.
-It would include Shamanistic systems, such Native American, Celtic, Germanic Shamanism and any others you might think of.
-It includes Buddhism and Hinduism.
+It would include Shamanistic systems, such Native American, Celtic, and Germanic Shamanism along with any others you might think of.
+It includes Buddhism and Hinduism too.
 It includes Aboriginal belief systems of Africa, New Zealand, Australia and everyone in between.

 Not all these pagan religions see death in the same way.
 So I can’t speak to all of them.
-And while many believe in a form of life-death-rebirth, we can even see that differently.
+And while many believe in a form of life-death-rebirth, we can even see that differently as well.
 For instance, Hinduism believes in Transmigration, Buddhists believe in ReBirth and those of us in Pagan Metaphysical systems believe in Reincarnation.
-If you want a high level general overview of the history and forms of reincarnation, I suggest starting with Wikipedia:Reincarnation.
+If you want a high level general overview of these forms of reincarnation, I suggest starting with Wikipedia:Reincarnation.

 Pagan Metaphysics And The Spiritual Life Cycle